 To browse specific collections that Butler Libraries has for popular reading materials.
-Type the following search, in the search box: b8: browsing
+Type the following code in Butler Libraries Online Catalog search box:

-Another popular fiction area is the Young Adult literature of our Education Library collection.
-To limit results by this type of search, select Advanced Search and type: Young Adult in the Search Box and select the Search Index: Subject
+Another popular fiction area is the Young Adult literature area at the South Campus Education Library.
+To limit results by this type of search, select the Advanced Search option in the Library Catalog and select/type:

 When you look up your book, the call number should appear in the query.
-In this case, the search was made for Suzanne Collins's Catching Fire.
-As you can see, the Call Number is located next to the green checkmark: "PZ.C6837 Cat 2009."
-Make sure to have this number available when you come to the library to find your book.
+In this case, the search was made for Angie Thomas's The hate u give.
+As you can see, it is available as both an eBook and in print.
+The Call Number is located next to the green checkmark: "PZ7.T36553 Ha 2017."
+Make sure to have this number available when you go to locate your book - and in this instance, the books is in the Young Adult Books section of the Education Resource Library (ERL).
+ERL has limited hours; consult this page for hours information.

 Call Number Ranges